 II.
 Process Development

 One of the key outcomes of this project is the process.
 The objective is the development of a repeatable process that is useful across multiple scenarios and models, utilizing different systems and data that can be used to develop reports, simulation data, and recommendations.
-The ultimate goal of the project was to demonstrate the ability to analyze a combat unit and identify the potential impacts, both positive and negative, and trade space of implemented changes, though the use of MBSE.
+The ultimate goal of the project was to demonstrate the ability to analyze a combat unit and identify the potential impacts, both positive and negative, and trade space of implemented changes, through the use of MBSE.
 This process required the incorporation of requirements analysis, architecture development, operational analysis and system assessment.
 The overall approach to how the goal was achieved is shown in Figure 1.